The-Taggart-Institute/container-essentials/3-images-and-containers/3-3_tools.md

 If all goes according to plan, we'll be connected to our SMB server.
 Run `shares` to see the available shares.

 If you see `STUFF`, then `use STUFF` to access that share.
 Then, just like a normal directory, you can `ls`. `hello.txt` should be there.
-Running `hello.txt` will download it to the container's filesystem. `exit` out of the SMB client to return to the container shell.
+Running `get hello.txt` will download it to the container's filesystem. `exit` out of the SMB client to return to the container shell.

 Finally, `cat hello.txt` will reveal the server message.